BloomGameStudio/BloomDiscordBot/README.md

 You will need to set the following environment variables for the bot to function as required:

 DISCORD_BOT_TOKEN

 GUILD_ID

 GENERAL_CHANNEL_ID

 GOVERNANCE_TALK_CHANNEL_ID

 GOVERNANCE_CHANNEL_ID

 GOVERNANCE_BUDGET_CHANNEL_ID

 Refer to the .env.example if needed.

+Discord.py is used, use pip install discord.py if needed.

+Web3 will be used when snapshot is integrated.

 # Help Command: